-Step 1: Pre- Negotiation Agree on where to meet to discuss the problem, decide who all will be present and set a time limit for Preparation the discussion.
-Step 2: Discuss the This involves asking questions, listening to the other problem side, puttingyour views forward and clarifying doubts.
-Step 3: Clarify the Ensure that both parties want to solve the same Objective problem and reach the same goal.
-Step 4: Aim for a Win- Try your best to be open minded when negotiating.
-Win Outcome Compromise and offer alternate solutions to reach an outcome where both parties win.
-Step 5: Clearly Define When an agreement has been reached, the details of the Agreement the agreement should be crystal clear to both sides, with no scope for misunderstandings.
-Step 6: Implement the Agree on a course of action to set the solution in Agreed Upon Solution motion
+- Step 1: Pre-Negotiation Preparation: Agree on where to meet to discuss the problem, decide who all will be present and set a time limit for the discussion. - Step 2: Discuss the problem: This involves asking questions, listening to the other side, putting your views forward and clarifying doubts. - Step 3: Clarify the Objective: Ensure that both parties want to solve the same problem and reach the same goal. - Step 4: Aim for a Win-Win Outcome: Try your best to be open minded when negotiating.
+Compromise and offer substitute solutions to arrive at an outcome where both win. - Step 5: Clearly Define the Agreement: When an agreement has been reached, the details of the agreement should be crystal clear to both sides, with no scope for misunderstandings. - Step 6: Implement the Agreed Upon Solution: Agree on a course of action to set the solution in motion.